 Finally, this Forza Edition car is only available if you buy the special Forza Horizon 5 Limited Edition Xbox Controller making it quite possibly the rarest car in Forza Horizon 5:

 - 1932 Ford De Luxe Five-Window Coupe Forza Edition

 Car Mastery Trees is where you spend your skill points in order to unlock some perks for your cars.
 Turns out that some of these cars hide some FH5 secret cars within their mastery trees.

 Although the cars that you will need to unlock these cars are readily available in the Autoshow, you will need to spend a lot of skill points just to unlock them, making them rarer than the other cars as they require quite a bit of grinding.

 It is also good to note that you do not need to fully complete a car’s mastery tree to get the car, you just need to set out a path from the beginning (lower left) all the way to the slot that has the bonus car, which is usually found on the top-right of the mastery tree so plan your path accordingly to spend as little skill points as possible.

 Like most of the cars in this article, they will not be available through the Autoshow nor are they available through Wheelspins.
-The only way to get double of them is by buying another car to master or by buying them from the Auction House making these cars quite valuable despite them being technically readily available.
+The only way to get double units is by buying another car to master or by buying them from the Auction House, making these cars quite valuable despite them being technically readily available.